orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 that internal tension, I started a system of direct donations in a way that echos one of the most pivotal moments in my life.
 If you meet me IRL, I'll tell you about it.

+Now, 5 years since the <a class="fancybox" href="/assets/images/late-thirties/initial-commit.jpeg">first line</a> of
-Now, almost 2 years since we went live, Puzzmo is a company with a functioning bureaucracy, games team and engineering team.
+code and over 2 years since we went live, Puzzmo is a company with a functioning bureaucracy, games team and engineering team.

 That's something I'm real proud of, it's not been a linear ride, and I've never really wanted to consider myself an